 - some local Citizens Advice services

-If you or your firm would like to help, below are details of two causes that you may want to consider supporting:
+If you or your firm would like to help, below are details of causes that you may want to consider supporting:

-Advice UK has launched a COVID-19 emergency appeal to help support the invaluable work that advice-giving agencies are providing across the country, whilst experiencing extreme financial pressures themselves.
+Advice UK launched a COVID-19 emergency appeal to help support the invaluable work that advice-giving agencies are providing across the country, whilst experiencing extreme financial pressures themselves.

 Charity Good Things Foundation has partnered with Advice UK, the Law Centres Network, Law for Life, Citizens Advice and Legal Advice Centre (University House) to fundraise for Devices for Justice.

 This is an emergency initiative to distribute donated digital devices and data packages to those without access to the internet, and to local specialist advice agencies without sufficient equipment, in order to protect access to justice at a time of unprecedented demand.

 If your firm would like to support Devices for Justice, email firstname.lastname@example.org.
 The initiative builds on Devices Dot Now, which since lockdown has distributed almost 4,700 devices to vulnerable people across the country.